ghedo/grooved/README.md

 * [groovectl] [groovectl]: a command-line client to grooved.
 * grooved-mmkeys: an additional daemon that listens for X11 multimedia keys events, and changes grooved playback state accordingly.
+* grooved-notify: an additional daemon that listens for track changes and generates desktop notifications accordingly.

 [mpv]: http://mpv.io/
 [beets]: http://beets.radbox.org/